Fairbairn-Sykes fighting knife - Third Pattern.

 This is a 3rd Pattern Commando knife made by Wilkinson Sword Co.

-The small wedge of a hand grounded blade can be seen here close to the hand guard
+The small wedge of a hand grounded blade can be seen here close to the hand guard.

-This 3rd Pattern Commando knife most likely made by Wilkinson Sword Co.
+This 3rd Pattern Commando knife most likely made by Wilkinson Sword Co. marked with I.

 The perfect balance was lost.
 The handle was also likely to slip if it became wet from water or blood.